getsentry/sentry-docs/src/wizard/android/index.md

 Sentry captures data by using an SDK within your application’s runtime.
 These are platform-specific and allow Sentry to have a deep understanding of how your app works.

-### Automatically with the Sentry Android Gradle plugin
+### Auto-Installation With the Sentry Android Gradle Plugin

 To install the plugin, please update your build.gradle file as follows: